 Lately, my lunch planning was taken to a new level with the idea of a lunch matrix.
-I stole this from Kendra Adachi of the Lazy Genius, who introduced me to the concept of a dinner matrix.
+I stole this from the Lazy Genius (have you heard of her?), who introduced me to the concept of a dinner matrix.
 (This is where you assign one type of food to each day of the week.
 For example, pasta on Mondays.)

 For our lunch matrix we rotate the same exact meals every day of the week plus a raw veggie and fruit.
 That’s it!
 Half of winning the meal planning battle is sometimes just giving yourself permission to make the food everyone likes over and over, you know?
 And honestly, when I look at Pinterest, most lunch ideas usually are the same things over and over!

 Here is how it works.
 The main entree is something I know everyone will like because lunch is not the time I am trying to win foodie awards or Nutritional Mom of the Year.
 We don’t have any kind of special diet, but I do try to buy as much organic food as I have access to.

 As much as I would love to serve tomato soup and crab salad sandwiches with a cup of custard and a tiny vase of violets, I am unfortunately unable to live up to Mother in Bread and Jam for Frances.
 (The woman makes us all look like barbarians.)
 My goal is to keep us out of the drive through line while providing some reasonable nutrition!

 So to sum it up: Main entree + fruit + raw veggie.
 Ranch may be utilized should the need arise.